 4.3 Annual financial report and accounting principles

-- The annual financial report shall be prepared and disclosed in accordance with applicable laws or other regulations and in accordance with generally accepted accounting principles in the Issuer’s home state.16 The annual financial report must in any case, at the latest, and subject to applicable local law, be disclosed within 6 months after the end of each financial year.
+The annual financial report shall be prepared and disclosed in accordance with applicable laws or other regulations and in accordance with generally accepted accounting principles in the Issuer’s home state.16 The annual financial report must in any case, at the latest, and subject to applicable local law, be disclosed within 6 months after the end of each financial year.
 The disclosure shall include a direct link to the page on the Issuer’s website where the annual financial report is available.

 4.4 Annual financial statement release and half-yearly financial reports